 What if I get caught with crystal meth?

-It’s a class A drug, so the maximum sentence is seven years and a fine for possession.
+Well, it’s a class A drug, meaning it’s one of the hardest and most dangerous ones you could do.
+The maximum sentence for Class A, according to the Misuse of Drugs Act 1971, is seven years and a fine for possession.
+Things get more serious if they suspect you had intent to distribute, then you’re looking at a potential life sentence.
 For more information on being caught with drugs, read our article here.